 For many, it’s budgeting season as companies work through their strategic plans for the coming year.
 This means something different in every B2B industrial company we surveyed:

 Best practice suggests budgeting for marketing as a percentage of revenue target.
-Gartner research reports that marketing budgets have risen to 9.5% of revenue, up from a 2021 low.
+Gartner research reports that marketing budgets have stayed in the 9% range for a second year, up from a 2021 low.

 Marketing Budgets as Percentage of Total Revenue.
 Credit: Gartner

 Budgeting as a percentage of revenue targets allows a company’s marketing efforts to scale to match growth targets and to build a suitable funnel to feed sales.
 This approach is founded on an outcome-based perspective: focused on ROI from the start.

 It also helps to provide a foil to a ‘bottom-up’ cost-based approach to budgeting—to ensure appropriate prioritization and to leave room for experimentation and strategic investment.

 According to McKinsey's pulse survey, companies gaining market share are increasing spending even in uncertain times:

 Credit: McKinsey Pulse Survey